In this module, singers and pianists will explore the boundaries between Lied and opera through an in-depth study of Wolf’s Italianisches Liederbuch.

 Repertoire for the application:

-one aria upon your choice.
+one song upon your choice.

 Description of the final Examination